samhyunyoo/myweb-hugo-academic/content/course/data-analysis/_index.md

 0.1.
 Uninstall `OneDrive`

     - In recent years, some of laptops (Windows) come with `OneDrive`.

     - It used to generate errors when installing `R packages.` So far, I could not find any solution for this issue, but unstallation.

     - Therefore, I recommend you uninstall it before installing R.

-    You can just uninstall it **_Add or remove programs_** like any other program--Please refer to the [link](https://support.microsoft.com/en-us/office/turn-off-disable-or-uninstall-onedrive-f32a17ce-3336-40fe-9c38-6efb09f944b0)
+You can just uninstall it **_Add or remove programs_** like any other program -- Please refer to the [link](https://support.microsoft.com/en-us/office/turn-off-disable-or-uninstall-onedrive-f32a17ce-3336-40fe-9c38-6efb09f944b0)

 0.2.
 Usernames with Latin characters

     - As you may know, usernames with non-latin characters often generate encoding issues on `R` as in other softwares.

         - Note that non-latin characters indicate Chinese, Japanese and Korean (CJK languages).

         - It might be okay with installing `R` and `RStudio` but problematic with installing `R packages`.

     - Please change your username into one with latin-characters (e.g. alphabet), if necessary.

 0.3.
 Administrative rights

     - You should have administrative rights to install `R`, `RStudio`, and `R packages`

     - Please check whether you have such rights.
     Otherwise, contact the owner of your laptop.